 While blackheads aren’t caused by dirt, improving your skincare routine could help reduce them.
 First, you should start cleansing and exfoliating to remove any dead skin that might be building up.
-Ensure your skin isn’t overproducing oil by keeping it moisturised and using balancing masks, and finally, use particular acids to ensure bacteria doesn’t infect your pores.
+Ensure your skin isn’t overproducing oil by keeping it moisturized and using balancing masks, and finally, use particular acids to ensure bacteria doesn’t infect your pores.
 It’s also important to use non-comedogenic products.
 If something is comedogenic, that means it can block pores.
-Light, water-based and gel-textured products are usually recommended for breakout-prone skin.
+Light, water-based, and gel-textured products are usually recommended for breakout-prone skin.

 Choose Salicylic Acid over Benzoyl Peroxide

 Salicylic acid is what’s known as a ‘chemical exfoliator’.
 These chemicals work to remove dead skin cells by dissolving them.
 In contrast, physical exfoliators are sugar scrubs, which you have to rub into your skin to remove the dead cells.
 Despite the slightly scary name, chemical exfoliators are far more gentle on your skin than physical exfoliators.
 Dermatologists recommend using salicylic acid for blackheads as it can get deep inside pores and dissolve the oil inside.
 Benzoyl peroxide is an antibacterial product that tends to be better for whiteheads, as it stops blemishes from forming.

 Cleansing is the first step in good skincare.
 Use an oil-free cleanser with salicylic acid in it and apply it in the evening, rinsing with warm water.
 Don’t use a washcloth as the material is generally too rough for the fragile skin on our faces – use your fingers.
 For an even deeper clean, consider a face cleansing tool like a Clarisonic brush once or twice a week.
 These devices can be great if you’re prone to blackheads, but they can make acne worse through irritation if you overuse them.